|

 Iconoclasts, Groundbreakers and Guiding Lights of the Music Industry" in

-2008.
-Bill is an award- winning songwriter, IMC
+2009.
+Bill is a multi-national award- winning songwriter, IMC

 Indie Artist of the Year, Official Connecticut State Troubadour, and

-techniques and music business insight has been helping aspiring songwriters
+songwriting techniques and music business insight has been helping aspiring

-for almost three decades. .
+songwriters for more than three decades. .
 Some of the original articles are presented

 below.